You Are Here: Fingal Open Data >> About

 Fingal Open Data has been created by Fingal County Council to enable citizens to access data relating to Fingal.
 We will provide access to data from Fingal County Council and other public sector organisations that publish Fingal related data.

-Fingal Open Data was launched in November 2010 and is the first Open Data website in Ireland.
+Fingal Open Data was launched in November 2010 and is the first Open Data website in the Ireland.
 We are delighted that other public bodies in Ireland are now publishing Open Data including -

-Fingal is located in north County Dublin, Ireland and is the third largest local authority area in the country by population.
+Fingal is located in north county Dublin, Ireland and is the third largest local authority area in the country by population.

 Citizens are free to access and use this data as they wish, free of charge, in accordance with the Creative Commons Attribution 4.0 International License (CC-BY).